New Orleans: Airports

 The metropolitan area is served by the Louis Armstrong New Orleans International Airport, located in the suburb of Kenner.
 Regional airports include the Lakefront Airport, Naval Air Station Joint Reserve Base New Orleans (Callender Field) in the suburb of Belle Chasse and Southern Seaplane Airport, also located in Belle Chasse.
 Southern Seaplane has a 3200 ft runway for wheeled planes and a 5000 ft water runway for seaplanes.

 Armstrong International is the busiest airport in Louisiana and the only to handle scheduled international passenger flights.
 As of 2018, more than 13 million passengers passed through Armstrong, on nonstops flights from more than 57 destinations, including foreign nonstops from the United Kingdom, Germany, Canada, Mexico, Jamaica and the Dominican Republic.

 Rail

 The city is served by Amtrak.
 The New Orleans Union Passenger Terminal is the central rail depot and is served by the Crescent, operating between New Orleans and New York City; the City of New Orleans, operating between New Orleans and Chicago and the Sunset Limited, operating between New Orleans and Los Angeles.
 Up until August 2005 (when Hurricane Katrina struck), the Sunset Limited's route continued east to Orlando.
+The Mardi Gras Service provides service to Mobile following that route.

-With the strategic benefits of both the port and its double-track Mississippi River crossings, the city attracted six of the seven Class I railroads in North America: Union Pacific Railroad, BNSF Railway, Norfolk Southern Railway, Kansas City Southern Railway, CSX Transportation and Canadian National Railway.
+With the strategic benefits of both the port and its double-track Mississippi River crossings, the city attracted all six of the Class I railroads in North America: Union Pacific Railroad, BNSF Railway, Norfolk Southern Railway, Canadian Pacific Kansas City, CSX Transportation and Canadian National Railway.
 The New Orleans Public Belt Railroad provides interchange services between the railroads.